-You also need to ensure that their new harness cannot cause your dog any neck injuries when they are pulled back.
-To help you choose the right one, we are going to review 5 of the best escape proof dog harness.
+We recommend that you make sure your dog's new harness won't cause it neck injuries when pulling the dog back.
+To help you choose the right harness for your pup, we are going to review five of the best escape proof dog harnesses currently on the market.

-This looks and works differently from the other escape proof harnesses we will look at, but that does not mean it is any less effective.
-This harness has very positive reviews from hundreds of dog owners, especially in respect to how well it helps them to keep their dog from pulling.
+This durable harness looks and works differently than the other escape-proof dog harnesses we will look at, but that does not mean it is any less valid.
+This harness has very positive reviews from hundreds of dog owners, especially with respect to how well it helps them keep their dog from pulling too hard.

-Dogs come in all shapes and sizes, and one of the most important aspects of using any harness is getting it to fit your dog properly.
-Because of how it has been designed, this harness can be adjusted to fit not only any size of dog, but any shape, too.
-This means if your dog is skinny, fat, or somewhere in between, this harness will fit.
+Dogs come in all shapes and sizes, and one of the most critical aspects of using any harness is getting the right fit for your dog.
+Because of how the Harness Lead Escape Resistant Dog Harness has been designed, it can be adjusted to fit not only any size of dog but any shape, too.
+This design means if your dog is thin, thick, or somewhere in between, this harness will fit well.

-Whilst being able to fit properly makes a harness comfortable for your dog, there are other ways this is achieved, like with this harness that is a soft textured material.
-Hard or coarse textures can cause chafing, which can create irritation on your dog’s skin.
+While being able to fit correctly, makes a harness comfortable for your dog, the Harness Lead Escape Resistant Harness is made of soft textured material, which is also comfortable for dogs.
+Hard or coarse textures can cause chafing, which can create irritation on your dog's skin.

 One of the top benefits of this harness is its ability to help stop your dog from pulling.
-If your dog tries to pull, the harness will tighten around its torso.
+If your dog tries to pull, the harness will tighten around its torso (instead of its neck).
 The dog will sense this and back off.
-The tightening is not harmful in any way, and it is much safer than a neck collar, or choke chain.
+The tightening is not harmful in any way, and it is much safer than a neck collar or choke chain.
 With a tensile strength of 3700 lbs., no dog should be able to snap it either.

-The tightening effect is very effective at preventing dogs from escaping whilst they are being walked.
-It is very difficult for them to wriggle out the harness, so once they realize this they may even stop trying.
+The tightening effect is very effective at preventing dogs from escaping while they are being walked.
+It is challenging for dogs to wriggle out of the harness.

 Some dog owners have commented on how long it takes to put this harness on, and we agree that if your dog is excited and keen to go out, it may take longer than simply clipping a lead to their collar.

-This is an ideal escape proof harness for training puppies, and dogs who need training, plus it is extremely comfortable for your dog to wear whilst walking.
-This is because the materials used to make the harness, are not only soft, but breathable too.
+This escape proof dog harness is ideal for training puppies and any dog that needs training, plus it is incredibly comfortable for your dog to wear while being walked.
+The reason is that the materials used to make the harness are not only soft but breathable too.

-The material is also very lightweight, and perhaps more importantly, it has breathable mesh on the inside.
-This helps to reduce heat from building up close to your dog's skin and negates any danger of them overheating and the problems that can cause.
+The material lightweight and perhaps, more importantly, it has breathable mesh on the inside.
+This material helps to reduce heat from building up close to your dog's skin and negates any danger of them overheating and the problems that can cause.

-To help you control your dog when going for a walk, there are not one, but two attachment points for leashes.
-This allows you to either use one in the most effective position or if necessary use two leashes for control over larger or more energetic dogs.
-There is also a padded handle on the back of the harness which can be used to hold back your dog if the need arises to restrain them.
+To help you control your dog when going for a walk, there are not only one, but two attachment points for leashes.
+These two points allow you to either use one in the most effective position or, if necessary, use two leashes for control over larger or more energetic dogs.
+There is also a padded handle on the back of the harness that can be used to hold back your dog if the need arises to restrain them.

 It is a sad fact that many harnesses designed to be escape-free are the opposite because they are so uncomfortable due to the chafing they cause.
 Thankfully, this harness is extremely comfortable for your dog, so they should love wearing it.